The maximal subgroups of the Monster: Abstract

 \section{Abstract}

 The classification of the maximal subgroups of the Monster $\MM$ is a long-standing problem in finite group theory.
 According to the literature, the classification is complete apart from the question of whether $\MM$ contains maximal subgroups that are almost simple with socle $\PSL_2(13)$.
 However, this conclusion relies on reported claims, with unpublished proofs, that $\MM$ has no maximal subgroups that are almost simple with socle $\PSL_2(8)$, $\PSL_2(16)$, or $\PSU_3(4)$.
-The aim of this paper is to settle all of these questions, and thereby complete the classification of the maximal subgroups of $\MM$.
-We construct two new maximal subgroups of $\MM$, isomorphic to the automorphism groups of $\PSL_2(13)$ and $\PSU_3(4)$, and we show that $\MM$ has no almost simple maximal subgroup with socle $\PSL_2(8)$ or $\PSL_2(16)$.
-In particular, we correct the claim that $\MM$ has no almost simple maximal subgroup with socle $\PSU_3(4)$.
-Our proofs are supported by reproducible computations carried out using the publicly available Python package \textcode{mmgroup} for computing with $\MM$ recently developed by M.~Seysen, and we provide explicit generators for our newly discovered maximal subgroups of $\MM$.
+The aim of this paper is to settle all of these questions, and thereby complete the {solution to the maximal subgroup problem for $\MM$, and for the sporadic simple groups as a whole.} {Specifically, we prove the existence of} two new maximal subgroups of $\MM$, isomorphic to the automorphism groups of $\PSL_2(13)$ and $\PSU_3(4)$, and we {establish} that $\MM$ has no almost simple maximal subgroup with socle $\PSL_2(8)$ or $\PSL_2(16)$. {We also} correct the claim that $\MM$ has no almost simple maximal subgroup with socle $\PSU_3(4)$, {and provide evidence that the maximal subgroup $\PSL_2(59)$ (constructed in 2004) does not exist}.
+Our proofs are supported by reproducible computations carried out using the publicly available Python package \textcode{mmgroup} for computing with $\MM$ recently developed by M.~Seysen. {We provide} explicit generators for our newly discovered maximal subgroups of $\MM$ {in \textcode{mmgroup} format.}

+{ \it Dedicated to Rob Wilson for his many contributions to the study of the sporadic finite simple groups. }